Coyote sightings at South Windsor golf course

 Francis believes the coyotes are coming from woodlots in South Windsor.

-“Maintenance did do a sweep of the course to see if any of the coyote dens were on the course.
-No dens were on the course,” he said.
+"Maintenance did do a sweep of the course to see if any of the coyote dens were on the course.
+No dens were on the course.”

-Two or three coyotes have been regularly spotted by residents in the last few weeks.

-“They are in South Windsor.
-We are the most biodiverse ward in the city,” Francis tells CTV News Windsor.

 Francis says management at Roseland will be patrolling the course.

-“A couple times during the day, just so there’s activity on the course with carts or pickup trucks just so coyotes see activity on the course and that might be enough to kind of scare them off,” he said.
+“A couple times during the day, just so there’s activity on the course with carts or pickup trucks just so coyotes see activity on the course and that might be enough to kind of scare them off.”

+The city’s naturalist Karen Cedar is reminding residents to not walk a small dog after dusk, to not attract them or other wildlife with food or treats and that coyotes can be deterred with loud noises and sudden movements.